Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Ask for another student volunteer.

-- The class should then determine how many sounds they hear and try to spell the word based on the sounds they hear.
+- The class should determine how many sounds they hear and try to spell the word.
 The student volunteer should demonstrate writing the word and filling in the appropriate number of rays on the worksheet.

 - If necessary, this can be repeated again with different student volunteers until students understand the process.
 Before breaking the class up into partners or small groups to continue playing the game and working on their worksheets, ask if there are any questions.
 Make sure to review any expectations and rules for independent work time.

 - Working as partners or in small groups, students should take turns pulling cards, saying the words out loud for one another, and filling in their worksheets.
 Any adults in the room should be circulating, monitoring behavior, and answering questions.
-If it becomes evident that students are struggling with certain words or the activity as a whole, this is a good time to correct key misconceptions and provide scaffolds like additional examples they can refer back to.
+If it becomes evident that students are struggling with certain words or the activity as a whole, this is a good time to correct key misconceptions and provide supporting materials.

 - By observing students during group discussion and independent working periods, an informal assessment can be done.
 Adults should look to see that students are actively engaged and participating in the activity.